HydroML/HydroML.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD candidate at the University of British Columbia under the supervision of [Ali Ameli](https://www.eoas.ubc.ca/people/aliameli) and under the co-supervision of [Elina Robeva](https://personal.math.ubc.ca/~erobeva/).
-Begining in September 2025, I will be leading my own research at Stanford University, funded by the Thompson Fellowship in Geophysics.
-My current research interests span many areas of Earth and mathematical sciences including catchment hydrology, causal discovery, information theory, feature importance/selection, machine learning, game theory, and AI fairness.
+As of September 2025, I have started leading my own research at Stanford University as the Thompson Postdoctoral Fellow in Geophysics.
+I work with [Rosemary Knight](https://enviro.stanford.edu/) and [Ching-Yao Lai](https://icyphysics.stanford.edu/).
+I recently defended and completed my PhD in Geological Sciences and Applied Mathematics at the University of British Columbia under the supervision of [Ali Ameli](https://www.eoas.ubc.ca/people/aliameli) and under the co-supervision of [Elina Robeva](https://personal.math.ubc.ca/~erobeva/).
+My current research interests span many areas of Earth and mathematical sciences including catchment hydrology, causal discovery, stochastic differential equations, information theory, feature importance/selection, machine learning, game theory, and AI fairness.

 Want to collaborate?
 ======